 The first point that must be made is the scale and quality of technical resources behind The Jungle Book’s production.
 The opening sequence in Disney’s latest phantasmagorical creation — Neel Seethi’s all-action and acrobatic dash through the jungle, leaping over fallen trunks, climbing trees and swinging on vines — is excellent and when Bagheera finally pins young Mowgli down and you’re treated to an up-close and personal view of those razor sharp fangs, you’d be hard-pressed to believe you’re looking at CGI animation and not a real, live black panther.

 Sethi is fun to watch and eminently believable as the man-cub.
-He doesn’t have a great deal to do in terms of carrying the narrative but what little needs to be done is accomplished very nicely.
+He doesn’t have a great deal to do in terms of carrying the narrative.
+But what little needs to be done is accomplished neatly.
 The only negative point you’re likely to see is the confrontation with King Louie.
 Whether it’s just that Christopher Walken’s unique brand of comic creepiness steals the scene or it is just an off-day of sorts, Sethi fades away for those few moments.

 Ben Kinglsey is nearly perfect as Bagheera, right from his caustic opening line about running with the pack to when he acknowledges Mowgli’s human roots.
-If one were to venture a criticism though, it might be said that some of Kingsley’s deliveries seem just a little flat, particularly when he meets Baloo and the pair discuss Mowgli.
+If one were to venture a criticism though, some of Kingsley’s deliveries seem just a little flat.
+Particularly, when he meets Baloo and the pair discuss Mowgli.